Hamsa1991/e-commerce-project/README.md

 ### Setup projects
 create database "ecommerce" and import "ecommerce.sql" file into it<br>
 create database "payment-gateway" and import "payment-gateway.sql" file into it<br>
-Go to ".env: file in each project and update only your user name and password (DB_USERNAME, DB_PASSWORD values)<br>
+Go to ".env" file in each project and update only your user name and password (DB_USERNAME, DB_PASSWORD values)<br>
 ### Run projects
+Run Apache and mysql<br>
 Open cmd and change directory to "ecommerce" project then run this command:<br><br>
 `php arisan serv `<br><br>
 Open another cmd and change directory to "payment-gateway" project then run it with port 8001 or type this command:<br><br>